wesleylima/wesleylima.github.io/content/blog/what-is-gun-database/index.md

 See "Free Software Isn't Free".
 No successful, sustainable FOSS project runs off vounteerism only.
 I believe there are only two full time developers working for Gun.
 And of those two, one is the founder who splits his development time with CEO duties, community management, sales and evangelism.
 This is obviously not sustainable. _Especially_ with a developer-unfriendy codebase as Gun's

-Even basic conventions on how to implement private groups hasn't been established.
-They're still "waiting on the community" to provide a solutionl.
+Even basic conventions like how to implement private groups hasn't been established.
+They're still "waiting on the community" to provide a solution.

 ### Documentation